alongthecloud/sdimage_viewer/README.md

 Drag and drop images to the window

 1. if you have exiftool installed, you will see the information on the right panel
-2. click on the parameters and negative prompt to copy contents to the clipboard
+2. click on the prompt and negative prompt to copy contents to the clipboard
 3. click on model hash to go to civitai site

 If you drag and drop a directory containing images, the first image in that directory will appear and you can move to the previous/next image by arrow keys.